mam-luk/kipchak-template/README.md

 will get stored in a CouchDB document.

-* Data Transfer Objects - These are effectively what represent the data transferred to and from your API to HTTP clients.
+* Data Transfer Objects - These are effectively what represent the data transferred to and from your API to HTTP clients or any other systems external to your API.
 These must be versioned, and are the first step to ensuring that any data that comes with the request matches what you expect.
 These must also be versioned, as they are ultimately what form the API contract.

 * Dependencies - Dependencies are common libraries or classes that you might want to use throughout your API.